Palaeotragus

-Palaeotragus ("ancient goat") is a genus of very large, primitive, okapi-like giraffids from the Miocene of Africa and Eurasia.
+Palaeotragus ("ancient goat") is a genus of very large, primitive, okapi-like giraffids from the Miocene to Early Pleistocene of Africa and Eurasia.

 Palaeotragus primaevus is the older species, being found in early to mid-Miocene strata, while P. germaini is found in Late Miocene strata.
 P. primaevus is distinguished from P. germaini by the lack of ossicones.
 It was also the smaller species, being a little under 2 m at the shoulders.
 P. germaini had a pair of ossicones, and in life, it would have resembled either a short-necked, 3 m tall giraffe, or a gargantuan okapi.

-Species

-The genus consists of the following species: